Subdeterminant Maximization via Nonconvex Relaxations and Anti-concentration: Introduction

 Algorithmically, even the simplest of constraints make the constrained subdeterminant maximization problem NP-hard; for instance, when $\cB={[m] \choose r}$.
 As the set $\cB$ becomes more complicated, algorithms for the constrained subdeterminant maximization problem roughly fall into two classes: 1) {\em approximation algorithms} that {\em output a set} $S \in \cB$ such that $\det(L_{S,S})$ is within some factor of the optimal value and, (2) {\em estimation algorithms} that just {\em output a number} that is within some factor of the optimal value.

-Approximation algorithms for the constrained subdeterminant maximization problem are rare; Khachiyan \cite{Kha95} proposed the first polynomial time approximation algorithm for the problem when $\cB={[m] \choose r}$ which achieved an approximation factor of $r^{O(r)}$ and, importantly, did not depend on the entries of the underlying matrix.
-This result was improved by Nikolov \cite{Nikolov15} who presented an approximation algorithm which achieved a factor of $e^r$.
+Approximation algorithms for the constrained subdeterminant maximization problem are rare; \cite{Kha95} proposed the first polynomial-time approximation algorithm for the problem when $\cB={[m] \choose r}$ which achieved an approximation factor of $r^{O(r)}$ and, importantly, did not depend on the entries of the underlying matrix.
+This result was improved by \cite{Nikolov15} where an algorithm which achieved an approximation factor of $e^r$ was presented.
 On the other hand, it was shown \cite{DEFM14, CM09} that there exists a constant $c >1$ such that approximating the $\cB={[m] \choose r}$ case with approximation ratio better than $c ^r$ remains NP-hard.

-Among estimation algorithms, recently, Nikolov and Singh \cite{NS16} generalized Nikolov's result to the setting when the family $\cB$ corresponds to the bases of a {\em partition matroid}.
+Among estimation algorithms, recently, \cite{NS16} generalized the result of~\cite{Nikolov15} to the setting when the family $\cB$ corresponds to the bases of a {\em partition matroid}.
 They presented an elegant convex program that allowed them to efficiently {estimate} the value of the maximum determinant set from $\cB$ to within a factor of $e^r$ where $r$ is the size of the largest set in the partition matroid $\cB$.
-One of the main ingredients in their proof is an inequality due to Gurvits \cite{Gurvits06} concerning real stable polynomials.
-Building on their work, \cite{SV17,AO17} presented estimation algorithms for large classes of families $\cB$, such as bases of a regular matroid.
+One of the main ingredients in their proof is an inequality due to \cite{Gurvits06} concerning real stable polynomials.
+Building on this work, \cite{SV17,AO17} presented estimation algorithms for large classes of families $\cB$, such as bases of a regular matroid.
 While the results of \cite{NS16,SV17,AO17} made interesting connections between convex programming, real-stable polynomials and matroids to design estimation algorithms for the constrained subdeterminant maximization problem, the question of whether these estimation algorithms can be converted into approximation algorithms remained open.